University of Newcastle

 On successful completion of the program and an additional internship year under the supervision of a registered psychologist, graduates will be eligible for registration with the Psychology Board of Australia as a General Registered Psychologist.

-Admission is based on a competitive selection process.
-Applicants are required to submit a professional portfolio directly to the University, in addition to applying via UAC by Sunday 06 October 2019.
-This is an essential component of the application process, and will be used to select applicants to participate in a competitive interview process.
+As places in the Master of Professional Psychology are limited, admission is based on a competitive selection process.
+Applicants are required to submit an online admissions portfolio, and two referee reports, in addition to their UAC application.
+These are all essential components of the application process and will be used to rank and select applicants to participate in a competitive interview process.

 Note: Initial feedback on applications and submitted portfolios will not be given to individual applicants throughout the admissions process.
-It is the responsibility of each individual applicant that all components are addressed, and applications and portfolios are lodged correctly, and by the final closing date.
+It is the responsibility of each individual applicant that all components are addressed, in that UAC applications, online portfolios, and referee reports are all lodged correctly, and submitted by the final closing date.

 Contact UON if you have any queries regarding the admission requirements listed.

-^ Indicative fees: Students enrolled in a number of programs have some flexibility in choosing courses outside their discipline area.
+^ Indicative fees: Students enrolled in some programs have some flexibility in choosing courses outside their discipline area.
 Program costs are calculated on the assumption of typical courses taken for a full-time load of 40 units per teaching period (semester or trimester).
 Actual charges will be calculated based on courses selected and the workload undertaken.

 Read the full course details on the University of Newcastle website.